 Strategic Area 1: Ensuring Factory Safety through Remediation

 Operation of Remediation Coordination CellA Remediation Coordination Cell (RCC) was set up in May 2017 to manage the remediation of garment factories under the Government of Bangladesh’s National Initiative.
 The RCC offices are now fully equipped, and the RCC task force and core bodies are operating.
-All the Corrective Action Plans (CAPS) have been validated by the task force and 70 factories have initiated Detailed Engineering Assessments (DEA).
-25% of the CAP items have been reported as complete by the factories undergoing remediation.
+All the Corrective Action Plans (CAPS) have been validated by the task force.
+A total of 47 factories submitted Detailed Engineering Assessments (DEA) to DIFE, of which 32 were checked by the task force.

 Remediation financingA workshop on remediation financing was held on 27 September 2017.
 It brought together representatives from employers’ organizations, banks, development partners and private enterprises to discuss the barriers to accessing funds needed for remediation work in ready-made garment (RMG) factories.
 A remediation kit for factories is being produced that includes all necessary information on the remediation process.